DziarnowskiJ/AdventOfCode/README.md

 The exercise required me to treat input as a matrix and implement some operations for it.
 The first part of the challenge required determining whether a tree would be visible from the outside of the forest.
 The tree is visible if there are no trees higher than it that would obstruct a view.

-Below is the visualization showing which trees would be visible:
+Below is the visualization showing which trees would be visible *(marked with ' █ ' symbol )*:

 ```
 422411333           █████████